 Shaping a Healthier Future – Together

-In early 2020 we published the priorities for the delivery of health and care services but shortly afterwards had to focus our resources on responding to the Covid-19 pandemic.
+In early 2020 we published the priorities for the delivery of health and care services (pdf, 346KB) but shortly afterwards had to focus our resources on responding to the Covid-19 pandemic.

 We ran a public survey and a series of webinars, workshops, interviews and presentations with health and care staff, users of services and the voluntary, community and social enterprise (VCSE) sector during this time.
 In addition, two virtual webinars were held that were open for anyone from the public to attend.